AnthonyTIrwin/BaseballTeamUpdater/README.md

-Baseball Team Updater
+#Baseball Team Updater
-This is a program that allows baseball player information to be updated and then saved back to file.
+##This is a program that allows baseball player information to be updated and then saved back to file.

 To Run:

-Load the project in visual studio, and then press the play button.
+Load the project in visual studio, choose BaseballTeamUpdater.sln as the startup item.

 The program will prompt user to enter in the initials for a given MLB team and then will generate a list of players from that team that the user can choose from.